dhunter87/di-workshop-07-tdd-intro/README.md

 Read The coolculator class and tests.

-**What methods does the Cooclulator currently implement?**
+**What methods does the Cooclulator currently implement?** the add function

-**Describe how the existing test works**
+**Describe how the existing test works**exsisting test works by calling the add function and passing in the perameters passed into the function/. then checks to see if the assertion is equal to the result.

 **Change a value in the `add()` test so it fails.**
-Once you've seen it fail, revert your change so it's green again.

-**Changethe implementation of `add()` so it always returns `1000`.**
+Once you've seen it fail, revert your change so it's green again. - DONE **Changethe implementation of `add()` so it always returns `1000`.**
-Once you've seen it fail, revert your change so it's green again.
+Once you've seen it fail, revert your change so it's green again. - Done

 Now let's do some TDD!
 Uncomment the `multiply()` test.

-**What do you expect to happen when you run your tests?**
+**What do you expect to happen when you run your tests?** - fail

-**What actually happened when you ran your tests?**
+**What actually happened when you ran your tests?** there is no function defined so it wont ever pass

-**Add a method to the Coolculator so the test passes green**
+**Add a method to the Coolculator so the test passes green** - done

-**Uncomment the `subtract()` test and write some code to make it green** Remember the process: Red / Green / Refactor - is there any refactoring you could do to clean up your code?
+**Uncomment the `subtract()` test and write some code to make it green** Remember the process: Red / Green / Refactor - is there any refactoring you could do to clean up your code? - done, no refactoring done

 > 💡 **REMINDER**: Do you need to commit your answers to the questions above?